garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/docs/Lesson 2.md

-# Lesson 2: Functions and control flow
+# 2. Functions and control flow

 This lesson introduces students to Visual Studio Code.
 But first, the concept of files and folders are reviewed.
 Students create a project folder to store their tutorial files and future experiment code.